Music of Thailand: Phleng phra racha nipon

 From the 1940s to the 1970s King Bhumibol Adulyadej wrote a total of 48 compositions.
 It was during this time that he decided to specialize in wind instruments, especially the saxophone and the clarinet.
 By the time Bhumibol turned 18, he started to compose his own music with the first song being Candlelight Blues.
 He continued to compose even during his reign following his coronation in 1946.
 Bhumibol performed with Preservation Hall Jazz Band, Benny Goodman, Stan Getz, Lionel Hampton, and Benny Carter.
 Throughout his life, Bhumibol wrote a total of 49 compositions.
 Much of it is jazz swing but he also composed marches, waltzes, and Thai patriotic songs.
 His most popular compositions were Candlelight Blues, Love at Sundown, and Falling Rain which were all composed in 1946.
 Bhumibol's musical influences included Louis Armstrong, Sidney Bechet, Benny Carter, and Johnny Hodges.
 Bhumibol also performed with his band at Thai universities, composing anthems for the universities of Chulalongkorn, Thammasat, and Kasetsart.

-Pop and rock
+Rock

 By the 1930s, however, Western classical music, showtunes, jazz and tango were popular.
 Soon, jazz grew to dominate Thai popular music, and Khru Eua Sunthornsanan soon set up the first Thai jazz band.
 The music he soon helped to invent along with influential band Suntharaporn was called pleng Thai sakorn, which incorporated Thai melodies with Western classical music.
 This music continued to evolve into luk grung, a romantic music that was popular with the upper-class.
 King Bhumibol was an accomplished jazz musician and composer.